bkager/Tiny-node-cookbook/introduction.md

 ## Resources

-* This section will regularly have links to further resources on the topic.
-Also check out the collected bibliography.
+* This section will regularly have links to further resources on the topic, and there's a collected [bibliography](https://github.com/bkager/Tiny-node-cookbook/blob/main/resources.md) at the end of the book.

 ### Up Next